rapid7/insightconnect-workflows/workflows/InsightIDR_Create_Incident_Report_in_ServiceNow/help.md

 # Description

-This workflow takes an incident from InsightIDR and creates an ticket in ServiceNow
+This workflow takes an incident from Rapid7 InsightIDR and creates an ticket in ServiceNow

 # Key Features

-*  Triggers on incident from InsightIDR and automatically generates a ticket in ServiceNow
+*  Triggers on incident from Rapid7 InsightIDR and automatically generates a ticket in ServiceNow

 # Requirements

-API and account credentials for Recorded Future
+Account credentials and URL for ServiceNow
+Admin access to Rapid7 InsightIDR and Rapid7 InsightConnect

 # Documentation

 ## Setup

-* Make sure you have Admin access to Rapid7 InsightIDR and InsightConnect
 * Configure the connections for the ServiceNow plugin in Rapid7 InsightConnect
 * Navigate to Rapid7 InsightIDR's alert triggers page at #/automation/workflows
 * Click Create Workflow from Template